 Whatever it is – you should make sure these activities are covered by your insurance.

 Many simple insurance companies, for example, exclude diving in their policies, although it’s one of the safest sports activities.
-Pay attention which sports are included in your insurance plan to make sure you can continue your hobby while on vacation.
+Pay attention to which sports are included in your insurance plan to make sure you can continue your hobby while on vacation.

 Adventure activities can be anything like diving, skiing, bungee jumping, mountain biking, sky diving, surfing, hiking and more.